-Corrections made on this screen are only effective if they are applied (see "Apply to All" button).
+Corrections made on this screen are only effective if they are applied by clicking the Apply All button

-Views can be swapped on this screen, where available.
+Views (AC/non-AC or Prone/Supine) can be swapped on this screen, where available.

 Options for the Params page are shown in the figure below.